 Creflo Dollar, The Independent Methodists, the Gospel of Power, Health and Wealth, and Revival of the Church in Britain Today.
 The Wee Flea, David Robertson, 8/5/2016.

 It could be argued that the growth of the planted church should not be the only criterion.
-The needs of the lost, who are in small places as well as large, and the effect of its competition on the existing churches are also important, to name but a few.
+The needs of the lost, who are in small places as well as large, is crucial.
+Also, the effect of competition on the existing churches needs to be considered.
 I am deliberately staying clear of discussing the moral case of planting a new church to compete with existing ones!

 Blog: Church Growth Limited by Inadequate Resource Production.
 Further details of the model construction and results are on the website: Bounded Resource Model and Results.